Dung24-6/Dung24-6/README.md

 _**It is easy to sit up and take notice, What is difficult is getting up and taking action.**_

 Honore de Balzac

+_**If you don't give up, you still have a chance.
+And when you are small, you have to be very focused and rely on your brain, not your strength.**_

+Jack Ma